hilmanfitriana19/link-shortener/README.md

 ## Theme System

-The application supports 4 beautiful themes:
+The application supports 5 beautiful themes:
 - **Ocean Blue** (default) - Bright blue gradients
 - **Royal Purple** - Purple to pink gradients
 - **Forest Green** - Green to teal gradients
 - **Sunset Orange** - Orange to red gradients
+- **Dark Mode** - Sleek dark appearance

 Users can switch themes using the palette icon in the header, and their preference is saved to localStorage.